ejoseph89/social-media-activity-feed/README.md

 - In between these two buttons is a search bar, which can be used to look up people, communities, posts etc.
 - To the bottom of the top nav bar is another navigation, which can let users sort posts based on whats trending, or what's live.
 - Not allowing an empty post - by disabiling the 'Post' button if there is no post or image.
+- Auto scroll to the top of the viewport once a new post is made.
 - Allowing users to remove uploaded image
 - Allowing users to cancel and exit from making a post
 - Closing the post modal when the 'Home' button on the footer is clicked.